-The Cheshire and Merseyside Palliative and End of Life Care Network Transforming End of Life Care in Acute Hospitals Group and the People’s Voice Group worked closely together to produce recommendations for bereavement service improvements, ensuring the views of bereaved relatives were at its core.
-These recommendations were presented to a wide audience of invited guests, including Trust representatives, at our Clinical Advisory Forum on 10th November 2017.
+People’s Voice worked closely with the Network’s Transforming End of Life Care in Acute Hospitals Group to produce recommendations for bereavement service improvements, ensuring the views of bereaved relatives were at its core.
+These recommendations were approved following a wide consultation on 10th November 2017.

 The Network commissioned a survey to seek the experience of bereaved relatives.
 The survey Care of the Dying Evaluation (CODETM), published in 2015, showed wide variation in the availability of support, information and facilities for families and carers of those dying in the hospital setting.

 Despite a national drive to support more patients to die in their own home, in reality many will spend their final weeks, days and hours of life in a hospital setting.
 Timely access to information and resources is essential and many bereaved relatives expressed the wish that staff had been more proactive in exploring end of life and bereavement wishes, and been offered information prior to death to help them better prepare.